alibaba/pipcook/docs/manual/intro-to-pipeline.md

 predict('your input data');
 ```

-**Note:** The wasm format is under experiment, in theory, the generated model should be possible to run with GPU via webGPU.
-However, the standard for webGPU is not finalized.
-We only enable cpu mode by default at this time.
+**Note:** The wasm format is under experiment, in theory, the generated model should be possible to run with GPU via WebGPU.
+However, the standard for WebGPU is not finalized.
+We only enable CPU mode by default at this time.